gettalong/versadok/README.md

 Markdown-superset, and on [Djot], with further influence from [AsciiDoc] and [reStructuredText].

 The goal of VersaDok is to create a markup language that is easy to write, read and reason about.
 It should be fully-featured and not tied to a particular output format.
-By making it Markdown-like many people will already be familiar with the general syntax.
+By being Markdown-like many people will already be familiar with the general syntax.

-The syntax of the language is not yet finalized and may change.
-Some syntax elements are still missing.
-Suggestions and feedback are best reported via the [issue tracker][issues].

 [kramdown]: https://kramdown.gettalong.org
 [Djot]: https://djot.net
 [AsciiDoc]: https://docs.asciidoctor.org/asciidoc/latest/
 [reStructuredText]: https://docutils.sourceforge.io/rst.html

+## Current State

+VersaDok can be considered alpha software at the moment.
+The things that are implemented are thoroughly tested (100% branch coverage) and the API is documented, though general documentation is not available.

+The syntax of the language is not yet finalized and may change.
+Some syntax elements like definition lists are still missing.

+Suggestions and feedback are welcome and best reported via the [issue tracker][issues].

 [issues]: https://github.com/gettalong/versadok/issues